Khitan people: Genetics

-A 2015 study postulated that elite Khitan males may have belonged to haplogroups C3c or N1, based on the distribution of these haplogroups in modern-day Eastern and Central Asian populations.
+A 2015 study postulated that Khitan males may have belonged to haplogroups C3c or N1, based on the distribution of these haplogroups in modern-day Eastern and Central Asian populations.

-A 2020 study published in Cell analyzed the DNA of 3 Khitan elite burials from Bulgan Province, located in Northern Mongolia.
+A 2020 study published in Cell analyzed the DNA of 3 Khitan burials from Bulgan Province, located in Northern Mongolia.
 The Khitan burials were found to be of predominantly Northeast Asian origin, with less than 10% West Eurasian ancestry.
 The two male specimens belonged to the West Eurasian paternal haplogroup J2.
 All three specimens carried maternal haplogroups associated with Northeast Asia, including haplogroups A24, D4 and haplogroup Y1.
 During the Khitan and Mongol empires, a male bias for East-Asian related ancestry is observed in the eastern steppe region.

 Two studies found evidence of Khitan mtDNA ancestry in modern-day people of the Daur ethnicity.
 This was one of the most significant findings of ethnic studies in China.
 Another group of 100,000 descendants are found in some Blang people and Yi people in Baoshan and Ruili in southwestern Yunnan province, near Myanmar.
 These people with surnames of A., Mang and Jiang claim to be descendants of Khitans rather than Blang people or Yi people.